ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

   - Project Management
 ---

 Many people will be familiar with a development environment setup where they use [GitHub repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories) to store and manage code, but rely on a plethora of tools for creating and managing all other project outputs.
 While each tool can be very effective in its own right, this often leads to scattered deliverables, causing confusion and an increased risk of inconsistency.
-In this post, I outline how to consolidate all your project artefacts on GitHub by leveraging recent GitHub and open-source tools:
+In this post, I outline how to consolidate all your project artefacts on GitHub by leveraging GitHub and open-source tools:

 - [GitHub Actions](https://docs.github.com/en/actions) for automating software workflows
 - [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) for planning and tracking work
 - [GitHub Discussions](https://docs.github.com/en/discussions) for documenting discovery work and communicating with users
+- [GitHub Pages](https://docs.github.com/en/pages) for hosting static websites
 - A `/docs` folder for documenting user guidance and technical concepts in Markdown
 - [Mermaid](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams) for creating simple diagrams using Markdown-like syntax
 - [Excalidraw](https://excalidraw.com/) for creating editable diagrams and whiteboard sketches, which can be saved as code in a `/docs/images` folder
-- [Marp](https://marp.app/) for creating slide decks in Markdown, which can be saved as code in a `/docs/presentation` folder
+- [Marp](https://marp.app/) for creating slide decks in Markdown, which can be saved as code in a `/docs/slides` folder

 These suggestions are summarised in the Excalidraw whiteboard below.
 Clicking on the diagram will import it into the Excalidraw web editor, where you can access links to examples from the [MoJ](https://mojdigital.blog.gov.uk/).